Dash0 Raises $110M Series B at $1B Valuation

 );

-The Level::fromName() method accepts a case-insensitive string like "debug" or "WARNING" and returns the corresponding enum value.
-If the string is invalid, it throws an UnhandledMatchError, which lets you know that the configuration is wrong immediately.
+The Level::fromName() method accepts case-insensitive strings such as "debug" or "WARNING" and returns the corresponding enum value.
+If the value is invalid, it throws an UnhandledMatchError, which helps you catch misconfiguration early.

 php